rschaden/openstreetcrimes/README.md

 How could you help us?
 Well, here are some ideas:

 * make OpenStreetCrimes a more general thing: add support for different areas, cities or even states...?!
+* fix any bug you find
+* increase test coverage
 * convert the views from ERB to HAML
-* increase test coverage
-* fix any bug you find
 * refactor
 * clean up the code
+* Improve the README and/or documentation
+* Improve ANYTHING ELSE